larseggert/bcp45bis/draft-eggert-bcp45bis.md

 development and specification of Internet technology through the general discussion of topics for which no dedicated mailing lists exists.
-As this is the most general IETF mailing list, considerable latitude is allowed, but there are posts that are unsuitable for this mailing list.
+As this is the most general IETF mailing list, considerable latitude is allowed, but there are posts and topics that are unsuitable for this mailing list.

+**RW: Perhaps and/or topics.
+Note, this phrase is also used in the intro text.**

 This document obsoletes RFC3005.